-Obsessive compulsive disorder (OCD) is a mental health concern that can have a debilitating effect on a sufferer’s everyday life.
-OCD can interfere with work, relationships, personal life and create an unwanted and unhealthy cycle of stress.
-OCD is experienced by both men and women at about the same rate, although there are some differences in the symptoms that are presented.
-A women’s rehab center can tailor treatment to the unique needs of women and provide a safe space free of stigma.
+Obsessive-compulsive disorder (OCD) is a mental health concern that can have a debilitating effect on everyday life.
+OCD can interfere with work, relationships, and personal life and create an unwanted and unhealthy cycle of stress.
+OCD is experienced by both men and women at about the same rate, although there are some differences in the symptoms presented, as well as when they occur.

 Breaking Down OCD

 As the name implies, there are two components to OCD: obsessions and compulsions.

 - Obsessions are thoughts that won’t go away, even when an individual tries to think about something else.
 Obsessions can cause great anxiety and often take a similar form among patients, including obsessions about germs or health, “impure” thoughts, or thoughts about harming others.

 - Compulsions are repeated behaviors that occur in response to the obsessions.
 The urge to perform these actions is difficult to shake off, resulting in their relentless repetition.
 Examples may include excessive hand washing or cleaning, ordering things in a neat or symmetrical fashion, counting things compulsively, or repeatedly checking things like locks, lights, faucets, stove dials, etc.

 Other factors, particularly stress and anxiety, can make OCD symptoms worse.
 OCD is seen as an ineffective coping mechanism for some deeper issues.